Lakshmi Chilukuri

-Lakshmi N. Chilukuri (née Yechuri; 1961) is an Indian-American microbiologist, educator, and academic administrator.
+Lakshmi N. Chilukuri (née Yechuri; born 1961) is an Indian-American microbiologist, educator, and academic administrator.
 She is the Provost of Sixth College and a Teaching Professor in the Division of Biological Sciences at the University of California, San Diego.
 Chilukuri is recognized for her contributions to undergraduate biology education, her leadership in diversity, equity, and inclusion (DEI) initiatives, and her curriculum development.
+Her son-in-law is Vice President JD Vance.

 Early life and education

-Chilukuri was born in India and immigrated to the United States in the 1980s.
+Chilukuri was born in India and migrated to the United States in the 1980s.
 She pursued advanced degrees in the biological sciences after moving to the U.S. Her family traces its roots to the state of Andhra Pradesh in India, and maintains ties to their cultural heritage.

 She obtained her doctorate degree in Marine Biology in 1998 from the University of California, San Diego, while working under the supervision of Douglas H. Bartlett and P.A.
 George Fortes at the Scripps Institution of Oceanography.